IlyaOsw/IlyaOsw/README.md

 - :chart: In free timу focuses on self-development and self-education

-- :email: How to reach me: ilya_osw@bk.ru
+- :email: How to reach me: ossipov96@gmail.com

 ---